 To implement the estimator, we need instrumental variables that are expected to be associated with an increase in demand for auditing services and not the supply of auditing services, correlated with audit fees, and uncorrelated with the error term in equation (1).
 We rely on the theory of Dye (1993) which implies that the demand for audit services depends on the benefits of more accurate accounting records, and the supply of audit fees is a function of the cost of performing an audit and the expected litigation costs associated with an audit's expected legal liability.
 Several studies suggest that audit liability is greatest when an audited firm defaults on a debt obligation, often leaving the auditing firm as the only entity with funds to reimburse creditors, which may suggest several proxies for default risk may be suitable instrumental variables that may capture a shift in the supply for audit services.
-However, since default risk should influence the demand for auditing services.
+However, since default risk should influence the demand for more accurate accounting records, these variables would likely be associated with a shift in the demand for auditing services.
 Hence, variables capturing credit risk would not be suitable instrumental variables for identifying changes in the supply and demand for auditing services.
 Therefore, we must choose another set of instrumental variables that are likely to be associated with a shift in the demand for auditing services.
 We derive our instrumental variables from Dye's implication that audit fees depend on the benefits of accurate accounting records.
 Auditing clients wish to have an audit that provides a certain level of assurance that financial statements are free from errors.